Vyral/justin-udy/_posts/2021-03-09-what-to-do-about-a-low-appraisal.md

 In our case, the buyer’s agent said that they knew we were going to get the appraisal adjusted, but since they were so eager to close on the home, they decided to pay the gap in cash.
 Most people can’t come in with that much cash to close a deal, but **sometimes you can negotiate in other ways,** such as by offering to pay closing costs or extending the contract so that the property can be reappraised in 30 days.

-If you have any questions or need any assistance with a current or future transaction, don’t hesitate to reach out to us.
+If you have any questions or need assistance with a current or future transaction, don’t hesitate to reach out to us.
 We’d be happy to speak with you.